algorandfoundation/specs/dev/TEAL_opcodes.md

 - Opcode: 0x35 {uint8 position in scratch space to store to}
 - Pops: *... stack*, any
 - Pushes: _None_
-- pop a value from the stack and store to scratch space
+- pop value X. store X to the Ith scratch space

 ## txna f i